vallenderlab/JournalAnalysis/README.md

 # journal-analysis

-A repository for exploring journals that we would like to publish under.
+A repository for exploring journals in which to publish a microbiome paper.

 ## Important resources